VolleyIndustries/readme/readme.md

 How Volley Works
 ===

-This is a collection of documents for the curious on how and why we're building [Volley](http:volley.works).
+[Volley](http:volley.works) is a community of developers, designers and entrepreneurs all helping each other make better things.
+Here you'll find a collection of documents on how and why we're building Volley.

 Table of contents
 ---